Gary Payton: Miami Heat (2005–2007)

+National team

+Payton was a member of the gold medal-winning 1996 and 2000 U.S. Men's Olympic Basketball Teams.

 Player profile

 Personality

 Payton is well known for his trash-talk.
-His trademark open-mouth, bobbing-head style on the court (combined with his 17 years in the league) led to Payton receiving the fourth-most technical fouls of all time (behind Karl Malone, Charles Barkley, and Rasheed Wallace) with 250.
-This, along with other factors, earned Payton a reputation as a difficult, volatile, and somewhat egotistical presence in the locker room, which was further fueled by various fines and suspensions handed out to him by team management during Payton's last few years in Seattle.
+He received the fourth-most technical fouls of all time (behind Karl Malone, Charles Barkley, and Rasheed Wallace) with 250.

-However, Payton became much less volatile in his later years, and many players, including Shaquille O'Neal and Antoine Walker, have greatly enjoyed playing with Payton.
-In Los Angeles, Boston, and Miami, he was recognized as a psychological leader and mentor for many of the younger players.
 Of his trash talking, Payton has stated "I never take it too far...I just try to talk and get their mind off the game, and turn their attention on me", adding that "sometimes I get accused of trash talking even though I'm not...[referees and spectators] immediately figure you're trash talking.
 But I could be talking to a guy about what's going on or asking about his family."
-One of Payton's major beliefs is that "mental toughness" is as much a part of the game as on-court play.

 In addition, All-Star point guard Jason Kidd has referred to Payton as a "mentor" for the way he treated Kidd growing up in the same neighborhood of Oakland.
-Payton has said that his own mental toughness was developed in his days learning to play basketball in Oakland: "You learned that you can be friends before the game and after the game.
-But once the game starts, it's all about business.
-No jive."

-Payton has appeared in many movies and television shows, and in 2001, gave a humorous, televised "motivational speech" to his team during the NBA All-Star Game.
+In 2001, he gave a humorous, televised "motivational speech" to his team during the NBA All-Star Game.